fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.5 =

+* Feature: Convert any CSV data into a feature-rich HTML table or interactive chart, even if that data is *not* sourced from a Google Spreadsheet or Apps Script output.
+    * This feature works exactly like the standard Google Spreadsheet viewer functions, supporting all the same shortcode attributes such as `chart` and the various DataTables enhancements (but not `query`), except it can take any properly formatted CSV file as input.
+The plugin also detects files served with the `text/csv` HTTP Content-Type header and parses those similarly, so you can supply a web service endpoint that produces CSV output as well as a `.csv` file.
+* Bugfix: Fix an issue where DataTables enhancements were not applied to tables with custom classes unless they were rendered on the same page as a shortcode-invoked table.

 = Version 0.9.4 =

 * Feature: Per-shortcode configurable [HTTP transport options](https://codex.wordpress.org/HTTP_API).
 Use the new `http_opts` shortcode attribute to configure an individual shortcode's HTTP behavior.
 The attribute value is expected to be a JSON object.
 This is particularly useful in conjunction with the new Google Apps Script Web App integration, allowing you to send `POST` as well as `GET` queries, control script execution blocking, network timeouts, and more.
 All of WordPress's HTTP API arguments are supported.